 4Stir the pectin into the strawberry mixture and bring to a full rolling boil over high heat, stirring constantly.
 Stir in sugar and return mixture to a full rolling boil and boil 1 minute.
 Remove from heat and skim off any foam that has formed on the top of the jam.

-5Ladle the hot jam into the hot jars leaving 1/4-inch of head space.
+5Ladle the hot jam into the hot jars leaving 1/4-inch of headspace.
 Clean the rims of the jars and add lids prepared according to the manufacturer’s directions.
 Place screw bands on finger tight.
 Place the jars of jelly in the rack in the boiling water bath canner, making sure that the water is at least 1-inch over the tops of the jars.
 Cover the canner and bring to a boil, process for 10 minutes.
-Remove the canner from the burner and remove the lid; keep the jars in the canner for an additional 5 minutes then remove them to a cooling rack or towel.
-Allow the jars to cool completely and check for seals.
-Label and store.
-(If a jar fails to seal, refrigerate and use within one month.)
+Remove canner from heat, remove lid and let jars sit 5 minutes in canner.
+Remove jars from canner, set on a clean towel or rack to cool 12-24 hours.

 Mrs. Wages Safety notes: